 helloworld4 with a primary cluster exactly as

 You will see a page to configure the read replica cluster.
-Enter the same intent we used for the
+Enter the same intent you used for the

 read replica cluster in

-Once the universe is ready, go to the Nodes tab and you can see the new read replica node for a total of 4 new nodes.
+Once the universe is ready, go to the Nodes tab and you can see the new read replica node for a total of four new nodes.

-Once this is done, go back to the Nodes page and verify that you only see the 3 primary nodes from our initial universe creation.
+Once this is done, go back to the Nodes page and verify that you only see the three primary nodes from the initial universe creation.
 You have dynamically added, edited, and removed a read replica cluster from an existing universe.